The Abel Program is driven by an inspirational group of women from within the community. We’re pleased to have you meet them!

 Community worker, Junju

-Herself a mother to a son with CP, Judith implored us to branch out the program to Junju.
+Herself a mother to a son with cerebral palsy, Judith implored us to branch out the program to Junju, a village 20 km from Livingstonia.
 Her husband Allan is also a great supporter, pitching in whenever we need an extra hand - even cooking lunch when the ladies are busy, which for a man is just about unheard of out here!

 Patricia.jpg